mbe2014/OpenExpense/README.md

 - Automatically create a local git repository and backup the entire repo with log files and input files.
 The git repository is updated after each import with a proper log entry so the repository can be restored at input file granularity.
 - Normalize all expense amount to positive numbers.

 These features, especially detection of duplilcates,nomalization on transaction amount and backup and restore capability can prevent havock cause by overlapping entries, user mistakes, and inconsistent sign convention from different sources.

+Note that some of these features are unique and do not exists eve in commercial accounting software such as QuickBooks:tm:

 ### Usage:
 "expense.py init \<dir\>"               - initializes an expense repository in folder \<dir\>\